On this page

 Review the results, summarise learning, share with practice team and decide if any changes are needed to improve the process.

-Decide when to re-audit again to ensure the change has lasted e.g. 2-3 months and use the Project Monitoring form to keep track.
+Decide when to repeat the project again and use the Project Monitoring form to keep track.

 Top tip